BeUp-In-Tech/RistaPro/docs/conversation.md

 Base path: `/api/v1/conversations`

-This module manages chat threads, message requests, normal chat media upload, guardian/parent include requests, history, and read receipts.
+This module manages chat threads, message requests (with optional initial message), normal chat media upload, guardian/parent include requests, history, and read receipts.
 Chat text/captions are backend-encrypted at rest, then decrypted for authorized API/socket responses.
 This is not E2EE.

 ## Security Rules